viraltux/Forecast.jl/docs/src/index.md

 Julia package containing utilities intended for Time Series analysis.

-!!! note

-    This package is under development and its functionality has not been thoroughly tested.
+:warning: This package is under development and its functionality has not been thoroughly tested.
 Please, consider to report issues if you find any.
-To begin exploring the package functionality visit [Quick Start](@ref) for basic examples.

 ## List of Methods